An Approximate Dynamic Programming Approach to Adversarial Online Learning: Approximation.

 From $\mathcal{G}_n$, one can also extract an approximately optimal strategy $\pi_n$ in the infinite horizon game.
 Suppose $\bm{\alpha}^*(\bp)$ and $\bQ^*(b,\bp)$ for $b\in B$ are the optimal values that solve the program~\eqref{operator} to compute $\bF(\bp,\Phi(\mathcal{G}_n))$ for different $\bp\in \mathcal{P}_N$.
 Then these define an approximately optimal strategy in the following class: \begin{definition} A $H(K,N)-$\emph{mode stationary strategy} $\pi$ is a mapping from each $\bp\in \mathcal{P}_N$ to the pair \begin{enumerate} \item $\bm{\alpha}(\bp) \in \Delta(A)$, and \item $\bigg(\bq_1(b,\bp),\cdots,\bq_K(b,\bp),\,\bz(b,\bp)\bigg)$, where for all $b\in B$, $\bq_k(b,\bp)\in \mathcal{P}_N$ for all $k = 1,\cdots,K$ and $\bz(b,\bp)\in \Delta^{K}$. \end{enumerate} \end{definition} Here, $\Delta^{K}$ is the unit simplex in $\mathbb{R}^K$.
 The interpretation is as follows.
 One starts with some initial \emph{mode}, i.e., a value of $\bp \in\mathcal{P}_N$.
 Then at any step, if the current mode is $\bp$, then Alice first chooses action $a\in A$ with probability $\alpha_a(\bp)$.
 Then if Bob plays action $b\in B$, Alice samples the new mode to be $\bq_k(b,\bp)$ with probability $z_k(b,\bp)$ for each $k$, and after having sampled a new mode, plays accordingly thereafter.

 Now, $\bm{\alpha}^*(\bp)$ defines $\bm{\alpha}(\bp)$ in $\pi_n$, and $\bigg(\bq_1(b,\bp),\cdots,\bq_K(b,\bp),\,\bz(b,\bp)\bigg)$ are defined such that they satisfy

+These $\bigg(\bq_1(b,\bp),\cdots,\bq_K(b,\bp),\,\bz(b,\bp)\bigg)$ are directly obtained as the output of the linear program; see Section~\ref{apx:linprog} in the Appendix.
 The interpretation is as follows.
 If $\cV$ is the lower Pareto frontier of a convex polytope with each vertex lying on the line $\mathbf{x}=t\mathbf{1}+\bp$ for some $\bp\in\mathcal{P}_N$, $\bQ^*(b,\bp)$ for each $b\in B$ that results from solving~\eqref{operator} will lie on one of the faces of this Pareto frontier.
 Thus $\bQ^*(b,\bp)$ can be expressed as a convex combination of (at most $K$) extreme points of the face as expressed in~\eqref{approx:face}.

 Let $\mathcal{V}^{\pi_n}$ be the corresponding Pareto frontier that is attained by the strategy $\pi_n$ (each point on this frontier is guaranteed by choosing different possible initial randomizations over the $H(K,N)$ modes).
+In Section~\ref{apx:pol-eval} in the Appendix, we discuss how this ``policy evaluation'' can be performed by solving a linear program.
 Simply from the definition of $\cV^*$ as the optimal frontier, we know that $\mathcal{V}^{\pi_n}$ dominates $\cV^*$, i.e., $e(\mathcal{V}^{\pi_n},\cV^*)= 0$.
-But we can also show the following. \begin{proposition} \end{proposition} Thus an approximately optimal strategy can be obtained by choosing an appropriate $(N,n)$.\\
+But we can further show the following. \begin{proposition} \end{proposition} Thus, an approximately optimal strategy can be obtained by choosing an appropriate $(N,n)$.

-{\bf Remark:} The procedure to approximate the frontier and extract an approximately optimal strategy illustrates that our characterization of the minmax optimal strategy via the fixed point of a dynamic programming operator opens up the possibility of using several approximate dynamic programming procedures; for instance, see Chapter 6 in \cite{Bertsekas05b}.
-Here we have not tried to determine a computation procedure that achieves the optimal error-complexity tradeoff.
-For a fixed $(N,n)$, in order to approximate the optimal frontier, the procedure needs to solve $nH(K,N)$ linear programs to give the corresponding error bound in Proposition~\ref{prop:approxfrontier}.
-In our implementation described in Appendix~\ref{apx:linprog}, each linear program is composed of $mH(K,N) + l+1$ variables and $Km + K+1$ constraints (recall that $H(K,N)$ is polynomial in $N$ for a fixed $K$).